Clip, search and draw in Evernote.

 The business plan has some great features that include information sharing and data management.
 Great for teams and organizations that need to share information at a moment’s notice.

 Recently, I had the opportunity to get training from Evernote and am now a designated Evernote Community Leader.
 If you would like to understand which plan is right for you or would like to learn ways Evernote can organize and support your workday, contact me.

-Margo Brown is a Productivity Coach and Professional Organizer with Wave Productivity.
+Margo Crawford is a Productivity Expert and Certified Coach with Wave Productivity.
 She works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
-If you want to learn more about Evernote and ways you can get more focused, organized and productive.
-If your struggling with the Pomodoro Method or other time management issues and you want to get more focused and productive in your office call 602-677-8275 or email email@example.com.
-She serves the Tempe and Phoenix area in Arizona.
+If you want to learn more about Evernote call 602-677-8275 or email firstname.lastname@example.org.